Influencer Impact and Networks

 How Organizations Can Best Use Influencer Networks

-For NaNoWriMo, tapping their influencer network is a way to shore up fragile aspiring authors’ egos and, maybe, get them to purchase merchandise or donate or both.
-Further, the use of pep talks – on-point evergreen content – means influencer names are associated with NaNoWriMo and remain so in perpetuity.
+For NaNoWriMo, tapping their influencer network is a way to shore up fragile aspiring authors’ egos.
+And, maybe, get them to purchase merchandise or donate or both.
+Further, the use of pep talks – on-point evergreen content – means influencer names are associated with NaNoWriMo.
+And they remain so in perpetuity.